 - You have six years in which to make a data breach claim; but

-- If the data breach affected your human rights, you have one year to claim.
+- If the data breach involved a public body, such as a school data breach or NHS data breach, you have one year to claim.

 Personal data is information that can identify or be used alongside other information to identify a specific individual.
 Hotels will collect personal data about their guests, employees and stakeholders for operational purposes.